mpeder/oneclickdeploytest/deploy_guide.md

 Click the **Next** button to move to the next step.

 ## Start deployment

 <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>

+❗️IMPORTANT❗️The data and Meridian modelling parameters used are intended for demo use only!
+Do not use the config from this demo directly in a production environment.
+Meridian parameters should be chosen with great care.
+NEVER make actual changes to your marketing spend before reading and understanding all details about how to do (Meridian modelling)[https://developers.google.com/meridian/docs/basics/about-the-project].
+If needed consult with an official (Google Meridian partner)[https://developers.google.com/meridian/partners] and/or your Google Ads representative."

 ```sh
 ./1_click_meridian.sh --project "<walkthrough-project-id/>"
 ```

-<walkthrough-footnote>The 1-Click deployment will create Marketing and Oracle sales datasets, GCS buckets and deploy services needed to run Meridian with the sample data. </walkthrough-footnote>
+<walkthrough-footnote>The 1-Click deployment will create Marketing and Oracle EBS sales datasets, GCS buckets and deploy services needed to run Meridian with the sample data. </walkthrough-footnote>

 When the script starts click the **Next** button.